tri3h/webserver/README.md

     * "sort_by" can be: "by_date" / "by_author" / "by_category" / "by_photos_number"
     * "tag_in" and "tag_all" can have several values, they should be separated by ","
     * Return all posts (max at a time = 10) if there are no optional parameters.
 Return posts (max at a time = 10 or less if there is a limit parameter) only with corresponding parameters if there are optional paramaters.
 Return no post if there are no posts with such optional parameters

+- GET /comments
+    * Get comments to a post
+    * Required parameters:
+        * post_id
+    * Optional parameters:
+        * limit
+        * offset
+    * Return a list of comments to a post in case of success
 </details>

 <details>